+At Loyola, this means that the curriculum is rigorous and faculty expectations are high.
 With majors and minors in more than 40 academic fields, Loyola offers an undergraduate program grounded in the liberal arts, focused primarily on developing undergraduate students as well-rounded scholars and leaders who are distinctly prepared to succeed in every aspect of their lives.

-Graduate degrees at the master’s and doctoral levels are also available in a wide range of programs and areas of study.
+Graduate degrees at the master’s and doctoral levels are available in a wide range of programs and areas of study.
 The University is comprised of the School of Education, the Sellinger School of Business and Management, and Loyola College—the University’s college of arts and sciences.
 Loyola also operates Clinical Centers in Baltimore and has two graduate centers in Timonium, Md., and Columbia, Md.